-As you regain your strength after having a baby, it is important to get plenty of nutrients from the foods you eat.
+As you regain your strength, it is important to get plenty of nutrients from the foods you eat.
 So make smart choices in every food group.
 Look to the six tips on the next page.

 Keep taking your prenatal vitamin, too.
-Your body can use the boost of nutrients,, especially if you are breastfeeding.
+Your body can use the boost of nutrients.
 A prenatal vitamin can also ensure that you are getting enough folic acid, which is important throughout your childbearing years.
 Take your vitamin with juice or water, not milk.
 Milk can block absorption of iron, which you need to prevent anemia.